 12 hours later, we were all back for coffee and croissants and another day of hacking!
 After some more data analysis and visualisation, the groups were getting everything ready for the wrap-up session.
 At 4pm sharp, all 9 project teams presented their results: It was amazing to see what was achieved during such a short time period, despite various challenges resulting e.g. from incomplete data sets or difficulties in accessing the data at the start.

-Have a look at everything that was accomplished during these two days on the TWIST 2018 website.
+Have a look at everything that was accomplished during these two days on the slides of the TWIST 2018 final presentation.
 The results were subsequently also presented at the Swiss Statistics Meeting.
 During these two days, the teams worked with and learned about different technologies such as Python, R, D3, SPARQL, Leaflet, Shiny, and many more.

 As far as I know, it is not clear yet if there will be another TWIST event, since the Swiss Statistics Meeting is always organised in a different city.
 The organising team of TWIST 2018 sure did a great job at making this event a success and inspiration for the participants, and I would not be surprised if they are already thinking about future events.
 As for me, I found the TWIST 2018 weekend very inspiring and motivating to continue working in this area.